 Mortar was also used to coat the floors and outside of the buildings.
 Stucco was used for decoration purposes although it deteriorated quickly due to humid weather conditions.

 Mayan buildings included some of the finest palaces in the region which were large and elaborately decorated.
-They usually built multiple palaces at the centre of the city and the elite of the city resided there.
+They usually built multiple palaces at the center of the city and the elite of the city resided there.

 The acropolis was the large royal palace which had many chambers on different levels.
 Palaces other than the royal palace usually had just a single story and consisted of small chambers along with a central courtyard which was an integral feature of all palaces.